Mikaela/mikaela.github.io/pages/external/identifying.html.md

 (**DO NOT SET PASSWORD FOR IT OR YOUR CLIENT MIGHT NOT BE ABLE TO USE IT**):

 ```
-openssl req -nodes -newkey rsa:4096 -keyout YOURNICKNAMEHERE.pem -x509 -days 365 -out YOURNICKNAMEHERE.pem -subj "/CN=Your Nickname"
+openssl req -nodes -newkey rsa:4096 -keyout YOURNICKNAMEHERE.pem -x509 -days 24855 -out YOURNICKNAMEHERE.pem -subj "/CN=Your Nickname"
 ```

 This gives us file `YOURNICKNAMEHERE.pem` which you must give to your IRC client.

-I am sorry, but that depends on your IRC client too, so I cannot say anything about it.
+**NOTE: This certificate is valid for 24855 days which is the maximum on 32-bit systems.
+This might not be very wise, but as we only use this cert in IRC and we don't want to worry about regenerating it too often so we have a very long time when it's valid.
+You should regenerate your cert as often as you change your password or more even more often…***

+### Telling your client (or bouncer to use the cert).

+#### HexChat

+### Limnoria

+### WeeChat

+### ZNC

 ### Telling NickServ about your key